 Transition to Major (T2M)

 Every semester, the FYE advising office audits all student records to determine which students are on-track to finish FYE requirements at the end of the semester.
 These students are invited to fill out an online T2M form where they select their first and second choice of Engineering degree program.
-At this point, most students will receive registration advising and the registration PIN from his or her first-choice program, even though the student has not yet been formally admitted to the program (students with a first semester GPA of 2.5 or below, and who request majors with capacity limitations (currently AAE, BME, CHE, and ME), will be advised and receive their PIN from FYE Advisors).
+At this point, most students will receive registration advising from his or her first-choice program, even though the student has not yet been formally admitted to the program.
+Students with a cumulative GPA of 2.8 or below, and who request majors with capacity limitations (currently AAE, BME, MDE, and ME), will be advised by FYE Advisors.
 As soon as grades post at the end of the semester, the final audit and T2M process begins.
 Students are automatically placed into their first or second choice program and are notified of their placement.

 Students who are not admitted to their first choice Engineering degree program have the option to remain in FYE, typically to retake courses in an attempt to improve grades, provided they are not currently in their fourth semester of FYE.

 The T2M process happens three times a year—at the end of the Fall, Spring, and Summer semesters (December, May, and August).